 Do I need a medical exam for life insurance in my 20s?

-What if I have employer life insurance only?
+What if I have employer life insurance?

 Employer coverage is insufficient (usually one to two times your salary) and disappears when you change jobs.
 Having a portable policy that follows you throughout your career is better.